Welcome to the BrightLocal SMB Internet Marketing Survey 2013.

 Through this piece of research we aim to better understand the attitudes & usage of ‘Internet & Mobile Marketing’ by small & medium sized businesses (SMBs).

 This research was conducted in partnership with ChamberOfCommerce.com and we thank them and all participating businesses for their time & assistance.
 Without them this survey & insights would not have been possible.
+Please note that these are the survey results for 2013, and that there is a more recent 2014 survey available to view.

 About the SMB Internet Marketing Survey 2013